dineshraj/blog/_posts/2021-03-09-one-pot-tagliatelle-with-olives-capers-and-sundried-tomatoes.md

 * Bring to the boil and then reduce to a simmer.

-{% include important.html text='<strong>Note:</strong> If using a stainless steel pan (or if your non-stick has worn off) keep stiring to ensure the pasta does not stick to the bottom of the pan' %}
+{% include important.html text='<strong>Note:</strong> If using a stainless steel pan (or if your non-stick has worn off) keep stirring to ensure the pasta does not stick to the bottom of the pan' %}

 * Add the sugar, capers, olives, sundried tomatoes, chorizo (optional), chillis and the remaining 2 tbsp of olive oil.

-* Stir well and cover the pain with the lid, cook for roughly 10 mins (until the pasta is done), and stir regularly to prevent sticking.
+* Stir well and cover the pan with the lid, cook for roughly 10 mins (until the pasta is done), and stir regularly to prevent sticking.

 * Stir in the chopped basil, some pepper and salt to taste and then serve.